The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Portland, OR

 English

-Jennifer Huffman is a Pediatric Neurologist in Portland, Oregon.
+Jennifer Huffman is a Pediatric Neurologist practicing medicine in Portland, Oregon.
 Dr. Huffman is rated as an Advanced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-Her top areas of expertise are Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Seizures, Generalized Tonic-Clonic Seizure, and Absence Seizure.
-Dr. Huffman is currently accepting new patients.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Seizures, Generalized Tonic-Clonic Seizure, and Absence Seizure.

 Experienced in Juvenile Myoclonic Epilepsy